Deep Clone User Permissions

 Granted to all administrators by default, but can be extended to other users as well.

-Note that no further permissions are needed to clone projects, so you can allow non-admin users to clone projects.
+Note that no further permissions are needed to clone spaces, so you can allow non-admin users to clone spaces.

 Project Permissions

-Navigate to the company-managed project you wish to clone issues to
+Navigate to the company-managed space you wish to clone work items to

 Navigate to Project Settings ⚙️ > Permissions > Actions ⚙️ > Edit Permissions